Skip to main content

 • MYSQL_SSL_ENABLED Determines whether SSL is enabled for the MySQL connection.
 Set this to true in production environment.
 Example: false

 • DB_PASSWORD The password associated with the MySQL username.
-Example: root
+Example: dbPassword

 • DB_PORT The port used for MySQL communication.
 The default MySQL port is 3306, but this may differ based on your environment.
 Example: 3306